 Each shooter is responsible to pick up spent brass and trash, remove used targets from the backstops and dispose of these in proper containers or packing it out when finished shooting.

-It is the responsibility of each member to handle firearms safely, observe all rules and regulations and act in a safe manner at all times.
+It is the responsibility of each member to handle firearms safely, observe all rules and regulations, and act in a safe manner at all times.

-It is everybody’s responsibility to report unsafe acts.
+It is everybody’s responsibility to report unsafe acts and damage.
 An incident report form will be available to document the conditions or acts observed.
 These forms are located in the clubhouse.

 Guest policy

+Members are limited to bringing up to two guests per day

-Club members bringing a guest take full responsibility for the visitor’s actions.
+Club members bringing guests take full responsibility for the visitor’s actions.

-Guests are not permitted to use:

-Outdoor rifle range during the month of November.

-Outdoor archery range during September & October.
+Club members have priority to club facilities over guests.

-Abuse of “Guest Policy” subjects member to suspension or expulsion.
+Abuse of the “Guest Policy” subjects member to suspension or expulsion.

 We strongly recommend no eating, drinking, or chewing on any firearms range.
 Bottled water and sodas are permitted.